Amateur Radio

 Construction and measured results

-The image at the top of the page shows the typical construction of a single band L-Match built in a Geros GR17004 case, these are 100 x 100 x 60mm and IP65 rated.
-Drill a small vent hold in each lower corner, seal the inside of the sockets and ground screw with 704 silicon sealant.
+The image of a 20m L-Match shown at the top of the page shows the typical construction of a single band L-Match built in a Geros GR17004 case, these are 100 x 100 x 60mm and IP65 rated.
+Drill a small vent hole in each lower corner, seal the inside of the sockets and ground screw with 704 silicon sealant.
 The inductor is wound on a piece of 40mm diameter plastic tube.

 The static drain resistor is a 1/2 Watt high Voltage type.
 Any value of a few K Ohms upwards will be fine, obviously not needed if you opt for the serial capacitor and shunt inductor configuration.

-For the 18.1 MHz example, wind 7 turns of 16g enameled copper wire on a 40mm diameter former (in the UK we use that size for kitchen and bathroom waste water pipe), a 15pF and a 22pF cap in series (equals 9pF), plus a static drain resistor across the input and you are QRV.
+For the 18.1 MHz example, wind 7 turns of 16g enameled copper wire on a 40mm diameter former (in the UK we use that size for kitchen and bathroom waste water pipe), wire a 15pF and a 22pF cap in series (or a single 9pF), plus a static drain resistor across the input and you are QRV.

-The calculated values are not guaranteed, some stretching and squeezing of the coil may be needed, once a satisfactory match is obtained, secure the coil with a couple of blobs of hot melt glue.
+The calculated values are by no means guaranteed, some stretching and squeezing of the coil will be needed, once a satisfactory match is obtained, secure the coil with a couple of blobs of hot melt glue.
 The resultant SWR plot close to the L-Match on 18.1 MHz is excellent, see below.

 The capacitors are surplus "door knob" types from Eastern Europe, with a specification of 8 Amps and 10 KV.
 Sadly the supply of these capacitors has more or less dried up in recent times.
 You could use a piece of RG400 PTFE coax as a capacitor, it is 94pF per metre (96mm is about 9pF).